“It is essential to develop AI tools dedicated to construction professionals.”

 It seems that the construction sector is still slow to adopt Artificial Intelligence (AI).
 Why is this the case?

 The sector is lagging behind, but the potential of AI, particularly for renovation, is immense.
 To start integrating artificial intelligence into their operations, professionals must first digitize the vast amount of data and resources they handle on a daily basis.
 Too often, this is still on paper (drawings, building archives and registers, expert reports, etc.).
-Supplemented by open-source resources (DEP, Open Street Maps), it can then be used as input data for AI applications.
+Supplemented by open-source resources (such as EPD or Open Street Maps), it can then be used as input data for AI applications.
 These might be dedicated to predictive project management, design and materials optimization, or smart building management, for example.
 This is why it’s essential to develop tools dedicated to construction professionals, to enable them to fully exploit the potential of artificial intelligence.

 How can we be sure that these artificial intelligence tools will meet the expectations of construction professionals?